reiver/the-secret-history-of-nfts/README.md

 Would you have to create your own new blockchain?
 Why can't you just use a single blockchain for multiple video games?

-Three separate companies formed in an effort to try to address this short-coming —
+Three separate commercial formed in an effort to try to address this short-coming —

 * Enjin
 * Loom
 * Xaya

+Xaya had the most advanced technology (out of the three), and was developed by the same team that created HunterCoin.

+Enjin was much more well known than the other two, due to having a much larger marketing budget.

+And Loom's origin is tied to CryptoKitties.

 ## CryptoKitties